About The Foundation

 The Neurosciences Foundation is a registered charity founded in 1978 to support research which will ultimately help patients who have injured, or developed diseases of their brain and nervous system.

 The Foundation has granted over £1 million to early career doctors and scientists to explore new techniques and diagnostic treatments into neurological conditions such as epilepsy, Parkinson’s disease, brain tumours, stroke and dementia.
-The research funded by The Neurosciences Foundation is centred, although not exclusively on the Institute of Neurosciences and the Spinal Unit at the Queen Elizabeth University Hospital in Glasgow, Scotland.
-The Institute has a world-wide reputation for excellent research, attracting internationally-recognised and highly-trained doctors who work in a coordinated group with expert nurses, therapists, scientists and administrators.
+The research funded by The Neurosciences Foundation has to be conducted in Scotland.

 Before the Board of Trustees can decide which of the projects should receive funding, a Medical Advisory Committee (MAC) conducts a rigorous peer review of the applications.
 Trustees, members of the Medical Advisory Committee and external expert advisors all give their time freely to this process.